microsoft/PowerApps-Samples/ai-builder/labs/README.md

 Please follow the steps below to set up the environment for use with AIBuilder Labs.

-For binary classification, text classification, and object detection scenarios you will need some sample data in Common Data Service.
+For binary classification, text classification, and object detection scenarios you will need some sample data in Microsoft Dataverse.

 ### Manual data set up

 #### Part 1 : Import AIBuilderLabSolution_1_0_0_0 solution to the CDS environment

-This creates 3 Common Data Service entities - Object Detection Product, Health Feedback, and Online Shopping Intent.
+This creates 3 Dataverse entities - Object Detection Product, Health Feedback, and Online Shopping Intent.

 #### Part 2 : Upload data to the entities created in Part 1